Locally finite basic classical simple Lie superalgebras: Preliminaries

-\begin{deft} {\rm A subset $\Pi$ of a locally finite root supersystem $R$ is called an {\it integral base} for $R$ if $\Pi$ is a $\bbbz$-basis for $A.$ An integral base $\Pi$ of $R$ is called a {\it base} for $R$ if it satisfies the partial sum property.} \end{deft}
+\begin{definition} {\rm A subset $\Pi$ of a locally finite root supersystem $R$ is called an {\it integral base} for $R$ if $\Pi$ is a $\bbbz$-basis for $A.$ An integral base $\Pi$ of $R$ is called a {\it base} for $R$ if it satisfies the partial sum property.} \end{definition}